boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : This Information Element identifies the type of a NAT Quota Exceeded event.
 Values for this Information Element are listed in the "NAT Quota Exceeded Event Type" registry.

 Additional Information:
-: See the NAT Quota Exceeded Event Type registry at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-quota-exceeded-event].
+: See the NAT Quota Exceeded Event Type registry ([https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-quota-exceeded-event]).
 : See {{?RFC0791}} for the definition of the IPv4 source address field.
 : See {{?RFC3022}} for the definition of NAT.
 : See {{?RFC3234}} for the definition of middleboxes.